amyne11/face_completion_using_ML/README.md

 **Evaluation:**
 - Evaluated model performance using Mean Absolute Percentage Error (MAPE).
 - Visualized and compared ground truth and completed faces.

+## Future Work
+- Expand the dataset for better robustness.
+- Develop a real-time face recognition system.
+- Explore advanced architectures and techniques like transfer learning.

+## Contributing
+Contributions are welcome!
+Please submit a pull request or open an issue for suggestions or improvements.